 And some email invoicing tools go beyond sending a simple invoice.
 They may track when or if a customer has viewed the invoice.
 Some can also send automatic reminders to the customer until they pay the invoice.
 For business owners who don’t like having to follow up with clients to collect a payment, such tools can save time and stress.
 Plus, daily payment reminders can help your business get paid faster.

 Another benefit of pay-enabled email invoices is that some tools allow businesses to customize each invoice.
 That may include logos, fonts, and more.
 And sending invoices online saves businesses the cost of paper and postage.

 3. Manually keyed-in card information

-If you haven’t yet optimized your business to accept payments through an online portal, that’s ok.
+If you haven’t yet optimized your business to accept payments through an online portal, that’s OK.
 You can still jump on the digital payments bandwagon by taking debit or credit card information over the phone.

 One tip is to get both the customer’s billing and shipping addresses.
 If the ZIP codes don’t match, ask them why.
 And if you are shipping something to the customer, consider requiring their signature upon delivery.
-Establishing a paper trail may help discourage potential fraudsters.
+Establishing a paper trail may help deter potential fraudsters.

 4. Card readers and mobile card readers

 Card readers don’t just sit by the register anymore.
 These days, mobile card readers can go anywhere the business goes.
 Simply plug the device into your smartphone to create a mobile point-of-sale.

 If your card reader is still beside the register, you may still be able to wow your customers by offering contactless payments.
 Rather than swipe, customers can tap their phone or card to the card reader or hover it above.
 The nice part about this option is the customer can skip the burdensome step of digging a card out of their wallet.